Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: Method

 \subsubsection{sub-optimality gap bound}

 This section focuses on presenting and analyzing the sub-optimality bound of the solution to the proposed Eq. \ref{equ:max_R_constrained}.
 Specifically, denote the solution to the true performance $J(\theta)$ as $\theta^*\triangleq\arg\max_\theta J(\theta)$, and denote the solution to the proposed Eq. \ref{equ:max_R_constrained} as $\hat{\theta}$.
-The following theorem gives the sub-optimality bound of the planner's performance, and the proof is given in Appendix \ref{app:proof_suboptimality}. \begin{theorem}[Sub-optimality Gap Bound] Let $\delta_M\triangleq \mathbb{E}_{y\sim p_D(y)}[D_{KL}(p_{\theta^*}(\tau|y) \| p_D(\tau|y))]$ be the expected distance between the optimal trajectory distribution and the trajectory distribution of the offline dataset $\mathcal{D}$.
+The following theorem gives the sub-optimality bound of the planner's performance, and the proof is given in Appendix \ref{app:proof_suboptimality}. \begin{theorem}[Sub-optimality Gap Bound] Let $\delta_M\triangleq \mathbb{E}_{y\sim p_D(y)}[D_{KL}(p_D(\tau|y)\|p_{\theta^*}(\tau|y^*))]$ be the expected distance between the optimal trajectory distribution and the trajectory distribution of the offline dataset $\mathcal{D}$.
 The true performance gap between the optimal parameter $\theta^*$ and the solution $\hat{\theta}$ to Eq. \ref{equ:max_R_constrained} is bounded by:

-\end{theorem} \textbf{Theoretical Result Analysis.} In Theorem \ref{thm:sub_optimality}, the constants $\delta_M, R_m, T, y_m, \epsilon, \rho$ characterize domain-specific properties of the auto-bidding task and the offline dataset $\mathcal{D}$.
+\end{theorem} \textbf{Theoretical Result Analysis.} In Theorem \ref{thm:sub_optimality}, the constants $\delta_M, R_m, T, \epsilon, y_m$ characterize domain-specific properties of the auto-bidding task and the offline dataset $\mathcal{D}$.
 Nonetheless, a lower training error $\delta_D$ of the evaluator and a closer $k$ to $1$ correspond to a smaller sub-optimality gap.
-Note that $k$ cannot approach zero without compromising $\delta_D$, as excessively small $k$ prevents the evaluator from fitting the offline dataset $\mathcal{D}$.
+Note that $k$ cannot be smaller than $1$ without compromising $\delta_D$, as excessively small $k$ prevents the evaluator from fitting the offline dataset $\mathcal{D}$.

 Moreover, in Theorem \ref{thm:sub_optimality}, a lower behavior cloning error $\delta_K$ and a lower Lipschitz constant $L_p$ of the planner lead to a smaller sub-optimality gap.
-However, an excessively small $L_p$ prevents the planner from behavior cloning the offline dataset $\mathcal{D}$ (as the KL constraint requires), resulting in a large $\delta_K$.
-Actually, a theoretical lower bound of $L_p$ is the Lipschitz constant of the offline dataset distribution:
+However, an excessively small $L_p$ prevents the planner from behavior cloning the offline dataset $\mathcal{D}$ (as required by the KL constraint), resulting in a large $\delta_K$.
+Actually, a theoretical lower bound for $L_p$ is given by the Lipschitz constant of the conditional trajectory distribution of the offline dataset $p_D(\tau|y)$:

+where $y_1,y_2\in\mathcal{D}$.
+Consequently, we leverage this lower bound of $L_p$ in AIGB-Pearl.
+A further discussion on the theoretical performance range of AIGB-Pearl is given in Appendix \ref{app:theory_discussion}.